-- A. Complete a FSET-241 when: - 1.
-The placement is initially negotiated. - 2.
-The hours of required participation, end date of agreement, or training activities change. - 3.
-The agreement ends. - B. Each FSET-241 must contain: - 1.
-The name and address of the training site. - 2.
+A. Complete a FSET-241 when:

+- 1. The placement is initially negotiated.

+- 2. The hours of required participation, end date of agreement, or training activities change.

+- 3. The agreement ends.

+B. Each FSET-241 must contain:

+- 1. The name and address of the training site. - 2.
 The length of the agreement and the number of required hours of participation. - 3.
 The participant's name, SSN, address and phone number. - 4.
 Training site agency name and address. - 5.
 Normal functions of training site agency. - 6.
 Name of participant's immediate supervisor. - 7.
 Agency hours. - 8.
 Beginning date of participation. - 9.
 Participant's activities. - 10.
 Signature of training site agency representative, participant and DCBS representative and date of agreement. - 11.
 If a Workfare contract is discontinued: the date of the discontinuance of the contract, the date the contract was signed, and the reason for discontinuance. - C. Scan the original form into the electronic case file (ECF) and then give the original to the training site agency.
 Give a copy to the client. - D. A FSET-241 MUST be in the ECF for every participant placed in Workfare.]

-MS 2550 GOOD CAUSE DETERMINATION (1)
+MS 2550 GOOD CAUSE DETERMINATION

-[When an individual fails to comply with a work-related requirement, determine if the individual has good cause.
+When a member fails to comply with a work related requirement, determine if the member has good cause.

-Good cause exists when circumstances beyond the individual's control prevent compliance.
+Good cause exists when circumstances beyond the member's control prevent compliance.
 Good cause can only last 30 days.
 If good cause is expected to last less than 30 days, this short-term status must be re-evaluated at the end of 30 days.
-If after 30 days the individual states circumstances still exist that prevent them from complying, review the individual's work registration status for a possible exemption.
+If after 30 days the member states circumstances still exist that prevent him/her from complying, review the member's work registration status for a possible exemption.

-Accept the individual's statement for verification unless questionable.
+Accept the member's statement for verification unless questionable.
 Good cause circumstances include but are not limited to the following:

-- A. Illness or incapacity of the individual; - B. Illness of another household member, requiring the presence of the individual; - C. A household emergency; - D. Unavailability of transportation, with no other readily accessible alternative means of transportation; - E. Lack of adequate childcare for children ages 6-12; - F. Inclement weather which prevents the participant from traveling; or - G. Temporary incarceration or court appearance.
+- 1. Illness or incapacity of the member; - 2.
+Illness of another household member, requiring the presence of the member; - 3.
+A household emergency; - 4.
+Unavailability of transportation, with no other readily accessible alternative means of transportation; - 5.
+Lack of adequate child care for children ages 6-12; - 6.
+Inclement weather which prevents the participant from traveling; or - 7.
+Temporary incarceration or court appearance.

-When an ABAWD has good cause for failure to fulfill the required number of hours in a given month, that month is NOT considered a non-compliant (BA) month.
+When an ABAWD has good cause for failure to fulfill the required number of hours in a given month, that month is NOT considered a noncompliant (BA) month.

-If an individual wishes to claim good cause, they will make this request on their participation activity report.
-After the request is entered by the E&T Provider, a task will generate to an E&T worker.
+[If a member wishes to claim good cause, he/she will make this request on their participation activity report.
+After the request is entered by the ETP Provider, a task will generate to an E&T worker.
 If the E&T worker determines that good cause does exist, the decision is entered on the individual summary screen by selecting the good cause button.
-This information will then pass back to the E&T Provider through the interface to case management system from Worker Portal.]
+This information will then pass back to the ETP Provider.]